luexp/luexp/README.md

 ## 👨‍⚕️ About Me:

-Hi there! 👋
-My name is **Luigi Espasiano**, a physician-entrepreneur combining medical expertise, data science, and business insights to solve real-world problems in healthcare.
-I have 8 years of clinical experience and 3 years in healthcare startups.

-In addition to my clinical background, I completed several advanced Machine Learning and Data Science courses.
+Hi there!
+I am a medical doctor and researcher who is passionate about neuroscience, technology, and biology.
+My clinical focus is on longevity and mental health, and I enjoy learning about new tools and building scrappy prototypes.

+I am currently part of the Product team at Function Health.

+I consulted several startups and also co-founded Katharsis, a mental health platform offering psychedelic-assisted therapy in a safe and medically assisted context.

+I was a clinical research fellow at Imperial College Psychedelic Science Unit, a psychiatry resident at Geneva University Hospital, and an anesthesiology resident at Policlinico di Milano.

 🌍 Based in Rome, Italy
 📫 Reach me at: [luigi.espasiano@gmail.com](mailto:luigi.espasiano@gmail.com)
 💼 [LinkedIn](https://www.linkedin.com/in/luigiespasiano)

 ---

-## 🧑‍💻 My GitHub Projects:

-Below are some highlighted projects related to Data Science, Machine Learning, and AI that I have been working on or plan to dive into.

-### Data Science & AI Projects:
+### AI Projects:
+- **[Agents101-ongoing]**: An educational project at the moment, a repository with educational material on agents and how to build them.
+-
+### ML Projects:
-- **[Automatic Invoice Processing]**: A project focused on helping accountants programmatically extract information from Invoices, fine-tuned Yolov9, used Donut Transformer and LLM.
-Backend with FastAPI, frontend with Streamlit.
+- **[Automatic Invoice Processing]**: A project focused on helping accountants extract information from Invoices programmatically.
-- **[NY Taxifare price prediction]**: First end-to-end ML project at the boot camp, built a prediction engine for taxifare prices in NY.
+- **[NY Taxifare price prediction]**: My first end-to-end ML project where I built a simple prediction engine for taxifare prices in NY.

 ---

 ## 🛠️ Technical Skills:

-- **Programming Languages**: Python, SQL
-- **Data Science & Machine Learning**: Pandas, NumPy, SciKit-Learn, TensorFlow
-- **Visualization Tools**: Matplotlib, Seaborn, Plotly
-- **Cloud & DevOps**: Google Cloud Console, Docker
-- **AI & Prompt Engineering**: Prompt engineering
+- Proficiency in Python programming for data science, including data sourcing, manipulation, and analysis using libraries like Pandas.
+- Foundation in SQL for efficient data querying and manipulation.
+- Solid grasp of statistical techniques for data-driven decision-making, such as statistical inference and regression (linear and logistic).
+- Practical experience in data analysis, visualization, and applying mathematical concepts like algebra, calculus, and probability to support data interpretation.
+- Knowledge of machine learning fundamentals, including dataset preparation, model evaluation, and performance metrics analysis.
+- Familiarity with machine learning techniques such as ensemble methods, time series analysis, and unsupervised learning.
+- Hands-on experience with deep learning concepts, including convolutional neural networks (CNNs), recurrent neural networks (RNNs), and transformers.
+- Exposure to automating model lifecycles, deploying models at scale, and working with continuous integration & deployment pipelines.
+- Experience in managing real-world project workflows from setup to deployment while considering ethics and explainability in AI systems.

 ---